orestespap/bitcoin-blockchain-converter/README.md

 The pipeline provides the three following functionalities:

-- Normalize and store transaction data into an uint32 array
+- Compress, normalize and store transaction data into an uint32 array

-- Normalize, cluster transaction inputs and outputs using the [common-input-ownership](https://en.bitcoin.it/wiki/Common-input-ownership_heuristic) heuristic, and store transaction data into an in uint32 array
+- Compress, normalize, cluster transaction inputs and outputs using the [common-input-ownership](https://en.bitcoin.it/wiki/Common-input-ownership_heuristic) heuristic, and store transaction data into an in uint32 array

-- Normalize/cluster, create Bitcoin user graph out of the clustered transaction data, and store it into an uint32 array
+- Compress/normalize/cluster, create Bitcoin user graph out of the clustered transaction data, and store it into an uint32 array

-- Each transaction consists of its txid, input/output addresses, output values, timestamp and fee (the sum value of the inputs is stored, hence transaction fee can be calculated as follows: _sum_(inputsTotalValue) - _sum_(outputsTotalValue))
+Each transaction consists of the following attributes:
+- Txid
+- Input addresses
+- Output addresses
+- Output values
+- Timestamp
+- Fee

+Additional transaction attributes can be added by manipulating the code accordingly.
+For instance, categorical string data, such as output script type, could be stored by casting each value to an integer.

 ## Hardware requirements ##
 To get the the transaction data you'll need: